LuvHarris: A Practical Corner Detector for Event-cameras: INTRODUCTION

 Several proposed corner detection methods for event-cameras investigate interesting ideas for event processing, but which we find are insufficient for actual use in a complete visual pipeline.
 However, event-cameras are still a promising technology for the task as they produce a low-latency, sparse visual signal and have the potential to enable high-frequency, reduced computation, visual algorithms in a wide range of applications.
 An event-camera achieves these advantages as it has independent, asynchronously firing pixels, rather than a global or rolling shutter.
 When a change in the light intensity is detected, each individual pixel outputs an \textit{event} encoding the pixel position, and the direction of the gradient of the change.
 As such, further development of corner detection algorithms for event-cameras is worthwhile.

-Event-driven corner detectors have been used in motion estimation pipelines, see~\cite{Vasco2017, Vidal2018}, and a number of corner detection solutions have been proposed~\cite{Vasco2016a, Mueggler2017a, Alzugaray2018, Li2019, Manderscheid2019}. eHarris~\cite{Vasco2016a} employs the accurate Harris algorithm but is too computationally heavy for high-resolution event-cameras.
+Event-driven corner detectors have been used in motion estimation pipelines~\cite{Vasco2017, Vidal2018}, and a number of corner detection solutions have been proposed~\cite{Vasco2016a, Mueggler2017a, Alzugaray2018, Li2019, Manderscheid2019}. eHarris~\cite{Vasco2016a} employs the accurate Harris algorithm but is too computationally heavy for on-line use, especially with high-resolution event-cameras.
 FAST~\cite{Mueggler2017a} and ARC~\cite{Alzugaray2018} aim to reduce the computational requirements, but sacrifice accuracy to do so.
 While their event-throughput improves, they may still fail to obtain real-time performance when using the latest generation, high resolution event-cameras.

 In this paper, we present yet another method for performing corner detection with event-cameras, that we dub \textit{luvHarris} for \textbf{l}ook-\textbf{u}p e\textbf{v}ent-\textbf{Harris}.
 Its focus is to produce both a real-time, robust and accurate corner detector based on the Harris algorithm~\cite{harris1988combined}.
 To do so, luvHarris decouples the event throughput from the heavy computation of the Harris algorithm.
 Only a small (non-corner-related) computation is performed per event, and the result is event throughput of 8.6 M events/s ($2.6 \times$ improvement over the state-of-the-art).
 Other detectors, while light-weight, perform a full corner detection for each and every event.
-We instead take advantage of OpenCV~\cite{opencv_library} while still maintaining an asynchronous event-driven input and output, and discuss why this is a valid solution particularly for corner detection.
-The detection accuracy is also improved over the previous eHarris~\cite{Vasco2016a} by eliminating the fixed-time event integration window from the pipeline.
+We instead take advantage of OpenCV~\cite{opencv_library}, but do so with a hybrid method that sits somewhere between fully asynchronous and batch processing, but still manage to maintain an asynchronous event-driven input and output, and discuss why this is a valid solution particularly for corner detection.

+Experiments and algorithms in this paper expressly focus on corner detection only, instead of a combination of detection and tracking.
+Improvements to the underlying detection algorithm will always improve downstream tracking algorithms and therefore we believe evaluation of detection and tracking should be performed independently.